-On December 7, 2009, Falcon and Falcon Australia entered into an Agreement with PetroHunter and Sweetpea, wherein Falcon Australia will issue to Sweetpea common shares of Falcon Australia in consideration for the transfer of Sweetpea's undivided 25% working interest in the Permits.
-The Company will enter into a MSA related to the operations of the Permits.
-Under the terms of the Agreement, Falcon will be issued 150 million shares of Falcon Australia for conversion of a portion (\$30,000,000) of Falcon Australia's debt payable to Falcon, which approximates Falcon's initial acquisition cost previously paid to Sweetpea for the 75% working interest in the Permits held by Falcon Australia as of the date of the Agreement, and Sweetpea will be issued 50 million shares of Falcon Australia for its remaining 25% working interest in the Permits.
+On December 7, 2009, Falcon and Falcon Australia entered into an Agreement with PetroHunter and Sweetpea, wherein Falcon Australia issued to Sweetpea common shares of Falcon Australia in consideration for the transfer of Sweetpea's undivided 25% working interest in the Permits.
+Under the terms of the Agreement, Falcon was issued 150 million shares of Falcon Australia for conversion of a portion (\$30,000,000) of Falcon Australia's debt payable to Falcon, which approximates Falcon's initial acquisition cost previously paid to Sweetpea for the 75% working interest in the Permits held by Falcon Australia as of the date of the Agreement; and Sweetpea was issued 50 million shares (valued at \$10,000,000) of Falcon Australia, and settled its \$1,725,000 joint interest billing from Falcon Australia, for its remaining 25% working interest in the Permits.
 On April 23, 2010, Falcon Australia received notice from the Department of Resources, Northern Territory Government, that the registration of the transfer of the remaining 25% interest in the Permits was completed, satisfying all conditions precedent to closing.